Diploma mill: Legal considerations

 Degrees and diplomas issued by diploma mills have been used to obtain employment, raises, or clients.
 Even if issuing or receiving a diploma mill qualification is legal, passing it off as an accredited one for personal gain is a crime in many jurisdictions.
 In some cases the diploma mill may itself be guilty of an offense, if it knew or ought to have known that the qualifications it issues are used for fraudulent purposes.
 Diploma mills could also be guilty of fraud if they mislead customers into believing that the qualifications they issue are accredited or recognized, or make false claims that they will lead to career advancement, and accept money on the basis of these claims.

 Similar to tax havens, diploma mills frequently employ jurisdiction shopping, operating in another country or legal jurisdiction where running diploma mills is legal, standards are lax or prosecution is unlikely.
 Splitting the business across jurisdictions can be a way to avoid authorities.
 A school might operate in one jurisdiction but use a mailing address in a different jurisdiction, for example.

 Author John Bear, a distance learning and diploma mills expert, has written that fake degrees are risky for buyers and consumers:

-It is like putting a time bomb in your résumé.
-It could go off at any time, with dire consequences.
-The people who sell fake degrees will probably never suffer at all, but the people who buy them often suffer mightily.
-And – particularly if their "degree" is health-related – their clients may be seriously harmed.

 Australia

 In Australia, it is a criminal offence to call an institution a university, or issue university degrees, without authorisation through an act of federal or state parliaments.

 Under the Higher Education Support Act 2003, corporations wishing to use the term "university" require approval from the relevant government minister, the Minister for Education (as of May 2010).

-The corporate regulator Australian Securities and Investments Commission (ASIC) places strict controls on corporations wishing to use the term "university" and if the applicant does not intend to provide education services the name must not imply a connection with an existing university.
+The corporate regulator Australian Securities & Investments Commission (ASIC) places strict controls on corporations wishing to use the term "university" and if the applicant does not intend to provide education services the name must not imply a connection with an existing university.

 The Corporations Regulations 2001 lists the 39 academic organisations permitted to use the title "university".

-The use of higher education terms (such as "degree") is protected in state legislation, e.g. Higher Education (Qld) Act 2003.
+The use of higher education terms (such as "degree") is protected in state legislation, the e.g. Higher Education (Qld) Act 2003.